-The material and technique of choice, as well as the location and design of the marginal term are important considerations [5].
-The literature reports indicated that enamel consistently presented superior bond strength, due to its mineral content and low water concentration of up to 3%; whereas, dentin presented difficulty of adhesion, due to its organic and inorganic composition and high water content of about 20% [6].
-Through advanced development of resin composite materials coupled with the precept of lesser dental structure wear, studies have focused on the influence of the location and design of the crown [7]; however, there are no studies to determine the effectiveness of that of resin composite.
+The material and technique of choice, as well as the location and design of the marginal end of the restoration are important considerations [5].
+The literature reports indicated that enamel consistently presented higher bond strength than dentin, due to its mineral content and low water concentration of up to 3%; whereas.
+Adhesion to dentin is more difficulty due to its organic and inorganic composition and high water content of about 20% [6].
+Through the advanced development of composite resinmaterials, together with the principle of less wear on dental structure [7], there are not many studies in the literature that have focused on the influence of the location of the marginal end and design of the preparation.

-According to the guidelines for preservation of the dental structure, and increasing aesthetic requirement of the patients, metal-free materials are increasingly being used with high clinical success rate [8].
-Rehabilitation has increasingly used ceramics alone, with good aesthetic and functional results [9]; for this purpose, there are several types of ceramics, such as zirconia and leucite, of which lithium disilicate ceramics is a most frequently utilized type [10], which consists of a high number of lithium disilicate crystals interrelated with the glass matrix and shows good results in terms of marginal integrity and mechanical strength [11].
-Composite resin is an alternative material to ceramics that presents satisfactory clinical results [12]; however, a study demonstrated some potential problems with resin composite such as marginal cracks, postoperative sensitivity, and fractures [13].
+According to the aim for preservation of the dental structure, and increasing aesthetic requirement of the patients, metal-free materials are increasingly being used with high clinical success rate [8].
+Rehabilitation has increasingly used ceramics alone, with good aesthetic and functional results [9]; for this purpose, there are several types of ceramics, such as zirconia and leucite, of which lithium disilicate ceramics is he most frequently used type [10], which consists of a high number of lithium disilicate crystals interrelated with the glass matrix and shows good results in terms of marginal integrity and mechanical strength [11].
+Composite resin is an alternative material to ceramics that presents satisfactory clinical results [12]; however, a study demonstrated some potential problems with composite resinsuch as marginal cracks, postoperative sensitivity, and fractures [13].

 Problems can be generated by technical errors during the cementation process, such as poor marginal adaptation, increased accumulation of plaque, secondary caries’ progression, cracks, and decrease in the bond strength [14].
-To overcome these limitations, self-adhesive cement was developed to reduce the sensitivity of the technique by reducing the number of steps involved [1].
-Resin cements are friable materials, hence it is important to study the bond strength, marginal adaptation, and resistance to infiltration of the finish line of the cement-crown [3].
+To overcome these limitations, self-adhesive cement was developed to reduce the sensitivity of the technique by reducing the number of involved steps [1].
+Resin cements are friable materials; hence it is important to study the bond strength, marginal adaptation, and resistance to infiltration of the finish line of the cemented crown [3].

-In this study, we aimed to evaluate the influence of the finish line location of crown cementation on the tensile bond strength, marginal adaption, and nanoleakage, according to the following factors: finish line location (dentin, enamel, and resin composite), and restorative material (microhybrid resin composite and ceramic of lithium disilicate).
-We hypothesized that the marginal finish line location does not influence the crown cementation in terms of the tensile bond strength, marginal adaption, and nanoleakage.
+The aim of this study was to evaluate the influence of different crowns (microhybrid composite resin and lithium disilicate) finishing line location (dentin, enamel, and resin composite) on the crown tensile bond strength, marginal adaption and nanoleakage.
+The hypothesis of the study consisted that the marginal finish line location and crown material would not influence the crown cementation in terms of the tensile bond strength, marginal adaption, and nanoleakage.

 MATERIALS AND METHODS

-This work was approved by the research ethics committee (CAAE 66767417.6.0000.5418).
+This study was approved by the research ethics committee (CAAE 66767417.6.0000.5418).

 Sixty third molars obtained from human subjects were included.
-The following factors were evaluated: 1) finish line location for cementation of the crowns: in dentin, enamel, and resin composite; 2) rehabilitation material: crown in composite resin, and ceramic crown of lithium disilicate in the injected system (E.max Press, Ivoclar Vivadent, Schann, Liechtenstein).
-Variable responses: tensile bond strength (n = 10); marginal adaption (n = 10); nanoleakage (n = 10), as described bellow: DR: Dentin finish line– Resin composite crown; DC: Dentin finish line– Ceramic crown; ER: Enamel finish line– Resin composite crown; EC: Enamel finish line– Ceramic crown; RR: Resin composite finish line – Resin composite crown; RC: Resin composite finish line – Ceramic crown.
+The following factors were evaluated (as described in the flowchart): 1) finish line location for cementation of the crowns: in dentin, enamel, and resin composite; 2) rehabilitation material: crown in composite resin, and ceramic crown of lithium disilicate in the injected system (E.max Press, Ivoclar Vivadent, Schann, Liechtenstein), in a factorial design (3x2) as described: DR: Dentin finish line– Composite resincrown; DC: Dentin finish line– Ceramic crown; ER: Enamel finish line– Composite resincrown; EC: Enamel finish line– Ceramic crown; RR: Composite resinfinish line – Composite resincrown; RC: Composite resinfinish line – Ceramic crown.

-Sample Preparation
+Flow-chat presenting the study design.

+The response variables were tensile bond strength (n = 10); marginal adaption (n = 10); nanoleakage (n = 10)

+Specimens preparation